maxgerhardt/ac_sc_grinder/README.md

 4. Extract some components from native grinder board:
     - Speed potentiometer with wheel.
     - Terminal pins for motor contacts.
+    - AC filtering capacitor (0.1uF 275v).
+It's not drawn on schematics, solder it after board assembly to AC power pins.

 ## Building hardware